gounthar/termux-jenkins-automation/README.md

 This repository provides a turnkey Ansible-based automation that:
 - Installs Jenkins on Android devices running Termux
 - Configures a Jenkins agent for running builds
-- Uses Jenkins Configuration as Code (JCaS) for reproducible setup
+- Uses Jenkins Configuration as Code (JCasC) for reproducible setup
 - Demonstrates infrastructure-as-code principles on consumer hardware

 **From the CloudNord talk**: "Repurpose aging Android smartphones for DevOps automation"